MicrosoftDocs/windows-itpro-docs/windows/configuration/start/layout.md

 ::: zone pivot="windows-11"

 When you configure the Start layout with policy settings, you overwrite the entire layout.
-Users can change the order of the pinned elements, pin, or unpin itmes.
+Users can change the order of the pinned elements, pin, or unpin items.
 When a user signs in again, the Start layout specified in the policy setting is reapplied, without retaining any user changes.

 ::: zone-end